Coronavirus latest: Germany can prevent second wave of infections, health minister says | DW | 13.07.2020

 The authors of the report by the Australian Institute of Criminology said increased time at home, social isolation, and financial stresses had all contributed to the statistic, based on an online survey of 15,000 women conducted in May.

-According to the survey, 4.6% of all respondents — or 20% — said they had experienced physical or sexual violence at the hand of a current or former live-in partner since February.
+According to the survey, 4.6% of all respondents, or one in 20, said they had experienced physical or sexual violence at the hand of a current or former live-in partner since February.

 Of those women, two-thirds said the violence had started or escalated since coronavirus lockdowns and job losses began.